alenyeh1014/DataScience-TwitterAnalytics/README.md

 ### Conclusion:

-  - After comparing with five different algorithms, we conclude that supervised learning algorithms (Naive Bayes and SVM) have better performances than unsupervised learning algorithms (K-means and LDA).
-However, CNN still has the highest accuracy than the other algorithms.
-That is to say, CNN is the most powerful and practical algorithm in this Twitter Project !
+  - After comparing with five different algorithms, we conclude that **supervised learning algorithms (Naive Bayes and SVM) have better performances than unsupervised learning algorithms (K-means and LDA)**.
+However, **CNN still has the highest accuracy than the other algorithms**.
+That is to say, CNN is the most practical algorithm in this twitter project and we should improve the performance by modifying the parameters set inside the model.